The Benefits of Rolling Over a 401(k) or 403(b) to Betterment

-By contrast, rolling over your 401(k) or 403(b) into an IRA gives you more control over your investment options, could lead to lower fees, and can allow you to organize your funds from most previous employer-sponsored plans by combining them in one place.
+By contrast, rolling over your 401(k) or 403(b) into an IRA could give you more control over your investment options, which could lead to lower fees, and can allow you to organize your funds from most previous employer-sponsored plans by combining them in one place.

 At Betterment, your IRA can be invested in any one of our diversified, expert-built portfolios and personalized to your own appetite for risk.

 Before rolling over your 401(k) or 403(b) into an IRA, you should know exactly what will happen to your money, what your options are, and how it could impact your future retirement goals.
 Everyone’s situation is a little different.
 So, how do you know if you should switch?
 While not exhaustive, here are some factors to consider when you’re making this decision.

 Start by asking your old plan provider about fees and investment options so you can make an informed comparison.
 Operationally, we don’t charge for rollovers on our end, but your old 401(k) or 403(b) plan provider may charge you for closing your account with them.

 Next, consider taxes.
-When rolling over a 401(k), 403(b), or any other-employer sponsored plan, we use the direct rollover method designed to prevent any withholding or negative tax consequences.
+When rolling over a 401(k), 403(b), or any other-employer sponsored plan to an IRA,, we use the direct rollover method designed to prevent any withholding or negative tax consequences.
 But there are two important things to remember:

-- Be sure to designate a withdrawal from your current provider as a rollover.
+- Be sure to designate a distribution from your current provider as a rollover.

-- If you have a traditional 401(k) or 403(b), you should roll it over into a traditional IRA.
-If you have a Roth 401(k) or 403(b), you should roll it over into a Roth IRA.
+- If you have a traditional 401(k) or 403(b), you typically want to roll it over into a traditional IRA.
+If you have a Roth 401(k) or 403(b), you must roll it over into a Roth IRA.